 Adaptation Dye-Job: In the books, they were painted blue after arriving at Sodor.
 With three blue engines already, the TV producers wisely decided to keep their more distinctive black paint.

-Daisy, the Diesel Rail-Car Engine type: Metro-Cammell Diesel Multiple Unit Class 101/102When Thomas suffered an accident involving a lack of a driver, a station-master's house, a garden bush, and breakfast, Daisy was brought in to handle passenger duties.
+Daisy, the Diesel Rail-Car Engine type: Metro-Cammell Diesel Multiple Unit Class 101/102When Thomas suffered an accident involving a lack of a driver, a careless cleaner, a station-master's house, a garden bush, and breakfast, Daisy was brought in to handle passenger duties.
 Her pride in being an up-to-date diesel thought her superior and arrogant, neglecting various duties that "were bad for her swerves".
 Further incidents involving a bull did not help her reputation, but after Percy himself got into an accident, she was determined to work hard, and thanks to Toby's good word, was kept on as a passenger train across the Ffarquhar line.

 Lazy Bum: The Fat Controller soon calls her out for this.